Mr. Rogers: "Look for the Helpers. You will always find people who are helping."

 2001

-Hi, Varun.
+A. Hi, Varun.
 EPNS means electroplated nickel-silver.
 Nickel silver is also sometimes called german silver.
-It has nickel and copper in it, and sometimes zinc (although that might be inappropriate for food service) but no silver in it.
+It has nickel and copper in it, and zinc (although zinc can be inappropriate for food service), but no silver in it.

 But there is no one single formulation for nickel silver.
 Sometimes you can tell the nickel percentage from the name of the alloy, though: for example, NS-12 is 12 percent nickel.